-We (the Bedford Independent) view complaints as an opportunity to learn and improve the quality of our journalism and the contents of our publication(s) for the future, as well as a chance to put things right for the person (or organisation) that has made the complaint.
+We (Progress Publishing) view complaints as an opportunity to learn and improve the quality of our journalism and the content of our publication(s), as well as a chance to put things right for the person (or organisation) that has made the complaint.

 Our policy is: